Greatness, it is said, is not merely achieving excellence, but in achieving excellence consistently.

 With video, your learning and development team can record everything new recruits need to know — and share that information in a standard, consistent fashion.
 HR teams can even make use of the organization’s central video library to build playlists of videos for new hires to access and play anytime anywhere — so even those new employees coming into offices across the country or around the world will start with exactly the same foundational information as their peers at HQ.

-Best of all, video for new employee onboarding can be easy.
+Best of all, Panopto’s employee onboarding software makes it easy to create onboarding videos.
 Just record the onboarding training already available!
 Just by recording those sessions you make the information shareable — and in turn, you help the whole onboarding process become more consistent.

 Need an example?

 Video onboarding doesn’t have to be limited to the basics, either.
 HR teams can even work directly with hiring managers in front-lines or high-turnover teams to capture the essentials of what new employees need to know — ensuring that every new team member learns everything they should, even if the corporate training team can’t deliver the information in person.

-Learn how to enhance new employee onboarding with video — with a simple guide to creating an onboarding program that works — in our complete guide to new employee onboarding with video, 15 Ways To Enhance Employee Onboarding With Video.
+Learn how to enhance new employee onboarding with video in our complete guide to video-enhanced onboarding, 15 Ways To Enhance Employee Onboarding With Video.